 by Jason Wasserman MD PhD FRCPC

-The diagnosis of non-keratinizing squamous cell carcinoma is usually made after a small tissue sample is removed in a procedure called a biopsy.
-The biopsy may be taken from the oropharynx or it may be taken from the neck.
+The diagnosis of NKSCC is usually made after a small tissue sample is removed in a procedure called a biopsy.
+The biopsy may be taken from a part of the oropharynx such as the tonsil or base of tongue or it may be taken from an enlarged lymph node in the neck.
 The diagnosis can also be made after the entire tumour is removed although this is much less common.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 The types of margins described in your report will depend on the organ involved and the type of surgery performed.
 Margins will only be described in your report after the entire tumour has been removed.